Historically Black Colleges & Universities (HBCUs)

 HBCU Leadership

-of presidents at member HBCUs identify as people of color
+of presidents at regional public universities that are HBCUs identify as people of color

-of presidents at member HBCUs identify as women
+of presidents at regional public universities that are HBCUs identify as women

 - Business executive: 8%